pomdtr/sunbeam/docs/cli.md

 ### Options

 ```
   -h, --help                help for run
+      --on-success string   action to trigger when the command is successful (default "push")
 ```

 ## sunbeam serve